Oscar Zeta Acosta: Disappearance

 In May 1974, Acosta disappeared while traveling in Mazatlán, Sinaloa, Mexico.
 His son, Marco Acosta, believes that he was the last person to talk to his father.
 Acosta telephoned his son from Mazatlán, telling him that he was "about to board a boat full of white snow."
 Marco is later quoted in reference to his father's disappearance: "The body was never found, but we surmise that probably, knowing the people he was involved with, he ended up mouthing off, getting into a fight, and getting killed."

-In 1977, Thompson's investigation of Acosta's disappearance, titled "The Banshee Screams For Buffalo Meat," was published in Rolling Stone.
+In 1977, Thompson's investigation of Acosta's disappearance, titled "The Banshee Screams for Buffalo Meat", was published in Rolling Stone.
 According to Thompson, Acosta was a powerful attorney and spokesman, but suffered from an addiction to amphetamines and had a predilection for LSD.
 Thompson wrote that he believed Acosta was either murdered by drug dealers or was the victim of a political assassination.
 Others have speculated that Acosta overdosed or suffered a nervous breakdown during his trip.

+Acosta was declared legally dead in absentia in December 1986.

 Motion pictures

 The film Where the Buffalo Roam (1980) loosely depicts Acosta's life and his relationship with Thompson.
-Its name is derived from Thompson's article about Acosta, "The Banshee Screams for Buffalo Meat," in reference to Acosta's book Autobiography of a Brown Buffalo.
-Actor Peter Boyle portrayed Acosta, whose character is named "Carl Lazlo, Esquire" and Bill Murray portrayed Thompson.
+Its name is derived from Thompson's article about Acosta, "The Banshee Screams for Buffalo Meat", in reference to Acosta's book Autobiography of a Brown Buffalo.
+Actor Peter Boyle portrayed Acosta, whose character is named "Carl Lazlo, Esquire", and Bill Murray portrayed Thompson.

-Fear and Loathing in Las Vegas (1998) is a film adaptation of Thompson's 1971 novel of the same name, a fictionalized account of Thompson and Acosta's trip to Las Vegas in 1971.
-Benicio del Toro portrays Acosta, referred to in the film and novel as "Dr. Gonzo," while Johnny Depp portrayed Thompson (under the alias of Raoul Duke).
+Fear and Loathing in Las Vegas (1998) is a film adaptation of Thompson's 1972 novel of the same name, a fictionalized account of Thompson and Acosta's trip to Las Vegas in 1971.
+Benicio del Toro portrays Acosta, referred to in the film and novel as "Dr. Gonzo", while Johnny Depp portrays Thompson (under the alias of Raoul Duke).

-The Rise and Fall of the Brown Buffalo (2017) is a documentary of the life and career of Acosta with dramatic reenactments.
+The Rise and Fall of the Brown Buffalo (2017) is a documentary of the life and career of Acosta, with dramatic reenactments.
 The documentary was directed by Phillip Rodriguez and produced by Benicio del Toro.

+Quotes

+There are several works that quote or paraphrase Zeta Acosta's ideas in a humorous way, always conveyed as "legal advice".

+As Dr. Gonzo

+In Hunter S. Thompson's 1971 travel journal "Fear and Loathing in Las Vegas", the character of Oscar Zeta Acosta is portrayed as "Dr. Gonzo."
+Known for his chaotic attitude, Dr. Gonzo offers absurd advice, some of which has become iconic: